Massiafz/Project/Planning/documentation.md

 ## 5. Logging Out and Exiting
 - Click "Log Out" in the navigation bar to log out.
-- Close the window or use a keyboard shortcut (e.g., Alt+F4 on Windows) to exit.
+- Close the window by clicking the "X" in the window bar.

 ## 6. Conclusion
 Now that you've set up and learned to use BrightByte Music Cataloging Software, you can easily manage your album collection.
 If you need assistance, refer to the troubleshooting section or contact support.